PeterWaher/IoTGateway/Waher.IoTGateway/Root/Settings/Introduction.md

 <form>

-Before the **{{Waher.IoTGateway.Gateway.ApplicationName}}** can run properly, you need to provide some basic configurations.
+Before **{{Waher.IoTGateway.Gateway.ApplicationName}}** can run properly, you need to provide some basic configurations.
 The following pages allow you to setup the basic functionality of the application.
 Press the **Begin** button to start.

 <button id='NextButton' type='button' onclick='Next()'>Begin</button>